Who is the Multicultural Family?

 Children grow up in a multicultural environment is likely to be a better communicator and has a more extensive international social network when they get older.
 As one of the biggest challenges of communication is interacting with people from different backgrounds, multicultural children can conduct the conversation at a more comfortable level.

 A recent study in the journal “Child Development” found that students feel safer in and out of school when they grow up in a diverse environment.
 Children feel more comfortable with different social groups and with themselves, leading to a more profound sense of safety and self-confidence.

-Children have access to a multicultural environment also have more in-depth understanding and appreciation of other culture.
+Children have access to a multicultural environment also have a more in-depth understanding and appreciation of other cultures.
 It gives children the eagerness to learn about other countries, giving them an open and inclusive world view.

 Growing up in a multicultural society can help to avoid stereotyping unhealthy relationships and a culture of division that causes unwanted judgment towards people.
 Children are aware that there is no superior culture and learn that all people are equal.